Models for differential cross section in proton-proton scattering and their implications at ISR and LHC energies: Methodology

-Here ${A_1}$, ${A_2}$, ${A_3}$, ${A_4}$, ${B_1}$, ${B_2}$, ${B_3}$, ${B_4}$, $\eta$, $\mu$, $\gamma$, $m$, and $n$ are free parameters, determined through fitting with the data at all the energies.
-The parameter $t_0$ is a reference momentum scale (in $\textrm{GeV}^{2}$).
-In this model each term is multiplied with two factors, $e^{-\gamma (t/t_0)^{m}}$, a stretched exponential and $(1+t/t_0)^{-n}$, a power-law-type decay factor.
-Transition between exponential regime at low t and power-law-like regime is made smoothed by these factors.
+Here ${A_1}$, ${A_2}$, ${A_3}$, ${A_4}$, ${B_1}$, ${B_2}$, ${B_3}$, ${B_4}$, $\eta$, $\mu$, $\gamma$, $m$, and $n$ are free parameters, determined through fitting this model with $pp$ elastic differential cross section data for the energies mentioned in Table I. The parameter $t_0$ is a reference momentum scale (in $\textrm{GeV}^{2}$).
+In this model, each term is multiplied by two factors: $e^{-\gamma (t/t_0)^{m}}$, a stretched exponential, and $(1+t/t_0)^{-n}$, a power-law-type decay factor.
+Transition between the exponential regime at low t and the power-law-like regime is made smoother by these factors.
 Multiplying $e^{-\gamma (t/t_0)^{m}}$ with every term modifies the slope beyond a certain range.
-If $m=2$ then it can act like a Gaussian suppression.
-If $m<1$ then it may decay slower than exponential.
-If $\gamma$ is large then stronger suppression occurs in mid-to-high t.
+If $m=2$, then it can act like a Gaussian suppression.
+If $m<1$, then it may decay more slowly than exponential.
+If $\gamma$ is large, then stronger suppression occurs in mid-to-high t.
 The power-law-like factor $(1+t/t_0)^{-n}$ gives additional control over the tail behavior at high t.
 For $t\gg t_0$, $(1+t/t_0)^{-n} \approx (t/t_0)^{-n}$ which provides high momentum suppression.
-The values of all the parameters of this model are given in Table 7.
+The values of all the parameters of this model are given in Table VIII.

-These proposed models are used to calculate the total elastic and inelastic cross sections as discussed in detail in section \uppercase{iii}.
+These proposed models are used to calculate the total elastic and inelastic cross sections as discussed in detail in Section \uppercase{iii}.
 Chi-square is calculated to determine the accuracy of the models.
-Absolute relative error (ARE) is calculated for total elastic cross section.
-The calculated values of ${\sigma_{\text{el}}}$, ${\sigma_{\text{tot}}}$, and ${\sigma_{\text{inel}}}$ are compared with other's work and the best models which predicted the most accurate values are identified.
+Absolute relative error (ARE) is calculated for the total elastic cross section.
+The calculated values of ${\sigma_{\text{el}}}$, ${\sigma_{\text{tot}}}$, and ${\sigma_{\text{inel}}}$ are compared with others' work, and the best models that predicted the most accurate values are identified.